miles352/meteor-mod/README.md

   - Looks at the position specified and holds w.
 - HighlightOldLava
   - Highlights lava that is of a certain height.
 This used to be helpful for tracing paths in the nether but with new pallete newchunks its not really useful.
-- LookAt
-  - Kind of a joke module, it just locks your rotation to the nearest player.
-- ChatCoordSpammer
-  - Sends your position in chat every x seconds.
-Could be fun to see if people come kill you.